appotry/dashy/README.md

 - Multiple ways of opening apps, either in your browser, a pop-up modal or workspace view
 - Option for full-screen background image, custom nav-bar links, html footer, title, and more
 - Encrypted cloud backup and restore feature available
-- Optional authentication, requiring admins and non-privileged users to log in
+- Optional Authentication, requiring admins and non-privileged users to log in
 - Easy single-file YAML-based configuration, which can also be configured directly through the UI
 - Small bundle size, fully responsive UI and PWA makes the app easy to use on any device
-- Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
+- Easy to setup with Docker, or on bare metal, or with 1-Click cloud Deployment
 - Multi-language support, with additional languages coming soon
 - Plus lots more...

 ## Demo ⚡

-> For more examples of Dashy in action, see: [**The Showcase**](./docs/showcase.md)
+> For more examples of Dashy in action, see: [**The Dashy-Showcase-**](./docs/Dashy-Showcase-.md)

 #### Live Demos
 [Demo 1](https://dashy-demo-1.as93.net) ┆ [Demo 2](https://dashy-demo-2.as93.net) ┆ [Demo 3](https://dashy-demo-3.as93.net)